 Raise the Bar Academy is a joint initiative between Athletics Australia and Melbourne University Sport to provide Indigenous school students from around Australia a chance to discover the pathways to studying and participation through high performance sport.

 When Carl Junot was asked by the University of Melbourne to design an athletics program that aligned with the institution’s strategic objectives, he wasted no time in coming up with a solution.

-In collaboration with the Indigenous Participation Coordinator at Athletics Australia, Bridgid Junot, who is also his spouse, he proposed a joint initiative that would encourage Aboriginal and Torres Strait Islander students to study at university through their participation in track and field events.
+In collaboration with his spouse Bridgid Junot, who was the Indigenous Participation Coordinator at Athletics Australia at the time, he proposed a joint initiative that would encourage Aboriginal and Torres Strait Islander students to study at university through their participation in track and field events.

 Raise the Bar Academy was launched in 2015 and in its first year received close to 150 applications from rural and regional Indigenous teenagers, often from deprived communities.
 35 students are selected to spend a week in January on campus, where they receive professional coaching, academic mentoring and positive psychology training from a number of professionals that includes elite athletes and staff members.